 Fellows are eligible to work in the Communications & External Affairs Department, the Programming Department, or the Policy, Planning & Design Department.
 They must specify their first and second department preferences when completing their application.
 Below are descriptions of each department and of the Times Square Alliance.
 Please review before applying.

 The Fellowship is open to graduate students and undergraduates entering their senior year of college.

 Policy, Planning & Economic Development

 The Alliance actively works to make Times Square a destination through various programming initiatives, ranging from traditional events like the annual New Year’s Eve celebration to new and growing events like those produced by Times Square Arts, the Alliance’s public art program.
 One key objective of the Alliance’s programming is to draw people to the neighborhood and its businesses throughout the year.
 Another is to affirm Times Square’s uniquely urban profile – a place where people can come to find the surprising and unexpected, and to experience the programs and events that make New York distinct.
 The Programming Department works to “choreograph the chaos” of Times Square.
-The Programming Department seeks an individual to serve as the Programming Fellow and work on projects that involve developing concepts for events, executing event activation, and managing relationships with event partners and sponsors.
+The Programming Department seeks an individual to serve as the Programming Fellow and work on projects that may involve research and development of specific programming concepts for plaza-related events or a focus on executing event activation throughout the summer months with the ability to learn about managing audience, artist, event partners and sponsor relationships.